skillrepos/ai-sdlc/labs.md

 </br></br>
 ![Copilot indexed](./images/sdlc62.png?raw=true "Copilot indexed")
 <br><br>
 6. With the index in place, let's see how Copilot responds to a generic request.
 In the chat interface, Copilot should be in "Ask" mode.
-Go to Copilot Chat interface (on the right) and type in the prompt below.
+(If not, click on the dropdown in the chat interface and select "Ask" - see second screenshot below.)
+In the Chat interface, type in the prompt below and submit it.
 (Note we are using the chat variable **#codebase** to tell Copilot to look at the complete set of code in our app.)
 <br><br>
 ```
 Where in this #codebase do we enforce authentication?